lasigeBioTM/PGR/README.md

 ## Reference

 - Diana Sousa, Andre Lamurias, and Francisco M. Couto.
 2019.
 A Silver Standard Corpus of Human Phenotype-Gene Relations.
-In Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers), pages 1487–1492, Association for Computational Linguistics.
+In Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers), pages 1487–1492.